-Promotions.
-Instacart's recently enhanced promotions portfolio enables brands to drive incremental purchases via compelling discounts and deals.
-Coupons are dollars-off opportunities surfaced to customers for specific items.
+• Savings.
+Coupons are dollars-off opportunities surfaced to consumers for individual items.
 Brands can offer coupons directly to customers to drive product trials and help increase sales.
-CPG-funded coupons are available for setup and management in Ads Manager, allowing brands of all sizes to easily set up and manage coupon campaigns on Instacart.
-Stock Up and Save is a new type of promotion that offers a discount when customers meet a certain dollar or item threshold on a set of items defined by the brand.
-This offers brands a powerful basket-building technique.
-Pricing for these promotions is based on a flat redemption fee, plus the cost of the savings that are passed on to the customer.
-Our acquisition of Eversight furthers our ability to help our partners experiment and optimize toward the right pricing and promotions decisions to drive results for brands and surface the best deals for customers.
+We recently launched our new CPG-funded coupons offering in Ads Manager that allows our brand partners, including emerging brands, to easily set up and manage coupon campaigns on Instacart.
+Pricing for these promotions is based on a flat redemption fee, plus savings passed on to the customer.
+Our acquisition of Eversight furthers our ability to experiment and optimize toward the right pricing and promotions decisions to drive results for brands and surface the best deals for customers.